eguneys/p-editor/README.md

 ```

 Instead of rendering directly to `App.backbuffer` (which represents the screen), we will render the game into `this.buffer`, which is another `Target` with 320x180 size.
 Finally we will render the output texture of `this.buffer` (received via `this.buffer.texture(0)`) into our `App.backbuffer` scaled to fill it's size and positioned on the center.

+Finally we set the `batch.default_sampler` to use `Nearest` filtering mode to achieve pixelated look.